danhtrinhdevelopermay/BackendMXH/replit.md

 ### Backend Architecture (Node.js + Express)
 The backend is a RESTful API built with Node.js and Express, following an MVC-like structure.
 It uses JWT for stateless authentication with bcrypt for password hashing and Express-validator for request validation.
 - **Key Features**:
   - **Media Storage**: Cloudinary for cloud-based storage of images and videos.
+Media dimensions (width/height) are captured from Cloudinary on upload and stored in database for aspect ratio calculations.
   - **Privacy & Visibility**: Posts support `public` and `friends` privacy settings.
   - **Anti-Spindown System**: Automatic keep-alive mechanism for Render.com deployment.
   - **Dual Database System**: Supports primary and secondary PostgreSQL databases for redundancy.
 Writes go to primary with failover to secondary.
 Reads query both databases and merge results, ensuring data consistency and availability.
+  - **Auto-Reaction System**: Automated service that adds gradual, natural reactions from 100 fake Vietnamese accounts to new posts.
+Reactions are distributed realistically (Like 40%, Love 30%, Haha 15%, Wow 10%, Sad 5%) with timing between 5 seconds to 3 minutes.
+Service runs in background and checks for new posts every 10 seconds.

 ### Web Platform Architecture
 A separate web version is created from the mobile codebase using Expo Web (React Native Web).